thtauhid/terminal-portfolio/CONTRIBUTING.md

 Please take a moment to review the following guidelines to ensure a smooth and positive contribution process.

+First time contributor?
+Don't worry!
+We will help you throughout the process.
+Feel free to ask any questions you may have.
+We are here to help! :)

 ## Table of Contents

 1. [Getting Started](#getting-started)